halbert-anderson/starter-thinkfulbnb/README.md

 - The items in the "Want to Become a Thinkful Host?" section should be horizontally aligned.
 The paragraph content should be vertically centered and be as wide as each image item, like this:

 ![Host desktop](./images/host-desktop.png)

+## Contributing
+Contributions are welcome!
+If you have suggestions or improvements, feel free to submit a pull request.